dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

-    cleanup    cleanup source and target systems for logical decoding prefetch   Stream JSON changes from the source database and transform them to SQL catchup    Apply prefetched changes from SQL files to the target database
+    cleanup    cleanup source and target systems for logical decoding prefetch   Stream JSON changes from the source database and transform them to SQL catchup    Apply prefetched changes from SQL files to the target database replay     Replay changes from the source to the target database, live
   + create     Create resources needed for pgcopydb
   + drop       Drop resources needed for pgcopydb
   + sentinel   Maintain a sentinel table on the source database